 No, we are not all a little bit autistic.
 Click icon for article.

 Here is a message to all the self-diagnosed autistic people.
 Click icon for article.
 It concludes, Trust yourself.
 Trust the research you’ve done. … Self-diagnosis grants us access to our community and resources to help us live better lives and self-understanding that can radically change how we live.
 See also about Sabrina.

 Ido is non-verbal but this does not stop him from keeping a blog.
 In his mother’s guest post she says, I thought, “Okay, say something now before this becomes a pattern and he becomes insulted.”
 As tactfully as I could, I mentioned to her that Ido doesn’t like “high five.”
 He wants to be spoken to normally. … Regularly, Ido gets letters from parents telling him that they now speak normally to their child with autism, thanks to his advice, and that their child is responding positively.
 Click icon for article.

 A father, husband, and poet on the autism spectrum.
 His favourite poets are spoken word artists like Neil Hillman.
 Click icon to see his profile.
 See blog for more contributors to Learn from Autistics.
-See also Poems.
+See also Poetry.